MICROSOFT

 Integration

 • Online: SharePoint Online is completely integrated with Office 365, OneDrive, Microsoft Teams, the range of Power tools and more.
-In addition, organizations are able to employ Office 365 APIs in developing custom applications, allowing them to create cloud-native apps
+In addition, organizations are able to employ Office 365 APIs and take advantage of SharePoint + Power Automate integration to build custom low-code workflows.
+Our team includes SharePoint integration specialists and Power Platform developers who help unify business processes across Dynamics 365, Microsoft Teams, and beyond.

 • On-Premises: SharePoint Server 2019 provides organizations with many integration options across Microsoft Power Apps, Power BI, and Power Automate as well as Office 365, among others.
 Although, these must often be configured manually.